medplum/medplum/packages/docs/docs/bots/bots-in-production.md

 - How to set up a repository to host the source code for your Bots.
 - Write a new `Bot` in Typescript.
 - Create a new `Bot` resource and link it to your Typescript file.
-- Use the [Medplum Command Line Interface (CLI)](https://github.com/medplum/medplum/tree/main/packages/cli) to deploy your Bot to production.
+- Use the [Medplum Command Line Interface (CLI)](https://github.com/medplum/medplum/tree/main/packages/cli) to create and deploy your Bot to production.

 ## Setting up your Repository